scylladb/scylla-cluster-tests/docs/configuration_options.md

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **k8s_deploy_monitoring** / SCT_K8S_DEPLOY_MONITORING

+Determines if monitoring should be deployed alongside the Scylla cluster.

 **default:** N/A

-**type:** boolean
+**type:** bool

 ## **k8s_local_volume_provisioner_type** / SCT_K8S_LOCAL_VOLUME_PROVISIONER_TYPE

 Defines the type of the K8S local volume provisioner to be deployed.
 It may be either 'static' or 'dynamic'.
-Details about 'dynamic': 'dynamic': https://github.com/scylladb/local-csi-driver; 'static': sdcm/k8s_configs/static-local-volume-provisioner.yaml
+Details about 'dynamic': 'dynamic': https://github.com/scylladb/k8s-local-volume-provisioner; 'static': sdcm/k8s_configs/static-local-volume-provisioner.yaml

 **default:** N/A